bogaudio/BogaudioModules/README.md

   - If the input signal is monophonic, that single value is used by each channel in the module.
   - If the input is signal is polyphonic, each processing channel will use the value of the corresponding channel of the CV input.
 If the CV input does not have as many channels as the module is processing, higher channels will see a zero input from the CV.

 Knobs, faders and switches apply equally to all modules channels.
-Where a module has indicator lights, these usually display an average value across the active module channels.  (his indicator behavior isn't specified by the standard.)
+Where a module has indicator lights, these usually display an average value across the active module channels.
+(This indicator behavior isn't specified by the standard.)

 A few modules are strictly monophonic.
 In this case, a polyphonic input will be handled in one of two ways:
   - The polyphonic channels will be summed (typically if the input is designed for audio).